JesseRai/crypto-dashboard-sql-tableau/README.md

 ## Getting Started

-1. **Load raw data** – Import your cryptocurrency price data into a relational database.
+1. **Load raw data** – Download the Kaggle cryptocurrency price history dataset and import it into a PostgreSQL database using pgAdmin.
 Ensure columns match the schema defined in `create_crypto_clean.sql` (currency, date, open, high, low, close, volume, market cap).
-2. **Run the SQL scripts** – Execute each script in the `SQL/` directory in numerical order.
-This will create tables and views and produce the KPIs and time series used in the dashboard.
+2. **Run the SQL scripts** – Execute each script in the `SQL` directory in numerical order using pgAdmin.
+This will create tables and views and compute the necessary metrics.
-3. **Export to CSV** – From your database, export the results of the relevant views (e.g., `v_crypto_kpis2`, `v_price_timeseries`) into CSV files.
+3. **Export to CSV** – From your PostgreSQL database, export the results of the relevant views (e.g., `v_crypto_kpis2`, `v_price_timeseries`) to CSV files.
-4. **Build/refresh the dashboard** – Open Tableau Desktop or Tableau Public, connect to the exported CSVs, and refresh the data sources.
-The interactive dashboard will update automatically.
+4. **Build the Tableau dashboard** – Use the exported CSV files to populate the Tableau workbook.
+Alternatively, explore the hosted dashboard online.

 ## Dashboard Preview

-Below is a screenshot of the Ethereum view of the dashboard.
-It illustrates how the processed data appears in the interactive interface:
+Below is a static preview of the interactive dashboard.
+The live version allows you to filter by cryptocurrency and adjust the date range.

 ![Crypto Dashboard Preview](dashboard.png)

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, improve the SQL scripts or visualisation, and open a pull request.